Shruti-lab/Stock-market-webapp-microservices/README.md

 - Orders are processed in the order received.
 - Example: A buy order for 500 shares at ₹50 is followed by a buy order for 200 shares at the same price.
 The 500-share order is matched first with available sell orders, then the 200-share order is processed.

 ---

-## Frontend

-Frontend repository [Link](https://github.com/Shruti-lab/Stock-market-webapp-frontend) contains the **React** frontend that communicates with the backend microservices described above.
-It manages user authentication, displays real-time stock data, charts, and provides interfaces for trading and managing watchlists.

----